-Getting groceries delivered to your home is becoming a regular shopping method for many consumers.
+Getting groceries delivered to your home is becoming a regular shopping method for many people.
 Now more than ever, different stores are partnering with delivery services or offering their own.
 Among them is Kroger.

-4 Things to Know About Kroger Delivery
+4 Things To Know About Kroger Delivery

 Ordering your groceries online is a great way to cut down on the time you spend at the store and the money you might spend on impulse buys.
 If you’re loyal to a specific grocery store, you may even find additional benefits to placing your order directly through the company’s website.